-Your instructor may assign in-class groups for you to work with throughout the semester.
-The purpose of the assignments is to generate a working conversation on how to tackle the problem, and working with someone who you don't necessarily know is a great way to learn.
+You will NOT be graded on the quality or correctness of your work, but don't be surprised if your group's work gets presented to the class during the feedback portion.
+Your names will not be publicized, but feel free to take credit if your steps were correct.
+However, since the feedback portion is as important as your work effort, you should show all the steps you followed to the solution, even if you're not sure if they're correct.
+Just try to be as systematic and orderly as possible so we can make sense of your work.
+Groups with someone who you don't necessarily know is a great way to learn.
 In order to cover the material in a timely fashion and to allow the faculty space to circulate through the lecture hall, please put your bags and coats in the back of the lecture hall when you enter, and sit in your group-designated seats during the entirety of the lecture.
 If you find you don't particularly enjoy your group, please try to make the best of things and take heart that the groups will be switched up twice throughout the semester.
 If you find you are experiencing serious problems with one or more group members, please discuss the matter with the faculty and we will try to resolve the situation.
 You are free to choose your own group from within your section for the design project.